Travel Vaccines and Advice for Mongolia

 Do I Need a Visa for Mongolia?

-A visa is not required to enter Mongolia.
+A visa is not required for stays under 90 days in Mongolia.
 Passports must have at least six months validity at entry.

 Mongolia Entry Requirements |